Rolan Bykov: Personal life

-First wife — an actress Lydia Nikolayevna Knyazeva (1925—1987).
+His first wife was actress Lydia Nikolayevna Knyazeva (1925—1987).
 They met at the Moscow Youth Theater and spent 15 years together.
 They also adopted a boy from an orphanage and raised him under the name of Oleg Rolanovich Bykov (1958—2002).
 He appeared in Scarecrow in minor role and produced several movies, but left the industry shortly after.

-Second wife — an actress Elena Sanayeva, daughter of the acclaimed Soviet actor Vsevolod Sanayev.
-Bykov adopted her son from the first marriage Pavel Sanayev (born 1969) who became a popular Russian film director and writer.
-His part-autobiographical novel Bury Me Behind the Baseboard published in 1994 became a national bestseller.
-Bykov is featured in it under a name of Tolik.
+Second wife was actress Elena Sanayeva, a daughter of the acclaimed Soviet actor Vsevolod Sanayev.
+Bykov adopted her son from her first marriage to Pavel Sanayev (born 1969), who became a popular Russian film director and writer.
+His part-autobiographical novel, Bury Me Behind the Baseboard, published in 1994 became a national bestseller.
+Bykov is featured in it under the pseudonym Tolik.
 The book was adapted as a 2009 drama film Bury Me Behind the Baseboard, although the Sanayev family were displeased with it.

-Bykov also wrote poetry since childhood and published a book of poems in 1994 entitled Poems by Rolan Bykov that was re-released several times.
+Bykov also wrote poetry since he was a boy, and published a book of poems in 1994 entitled Poems by Rolan Bykov that was re-released several times.
 In 2010 his widow Elena Sanayeva published a book of Bykov's diaries (from 1945 to 1996) that contained a lot of personal thoughts along with his wife's commentaries.

 In later years Bykov expressed a lot of concern regarding the movie industry and newer times in general.
-In his interview to Vladislav Listyev he stated that modern cinema was solely built around money, or the golden calf as he called it, with no place for art. «Back in 1984 I survived a heart attack following the release of Scarecrow; these days I survived a stroke during the production of a 10-minute short under Belgian producers».
-In his interviews to Leonid Filatov he characterized modern times as «corrupted», «a collapse of culture and morals», and modern cinema — as «a cigarette butt's art».
+In his interview to Vladislav Listyev he stated that modern cinema was solely built around money, or the golden calf as he called it, with no place for art. «Back in 1984 I survived a heart attack following the release of Scarecrow; recently I survived a stroke during the production of a 10-minute short under Belgian producers».
+In his interviews to Leonid Filatov, he characterized modern times as «corrupted», «a collapse of culture and morals», and modern cinema — as «a cigarette butt's art».
 In his diaries he continued those themes, predicting a Third World War, an environmental disaster and a general «schizophreniation» of the world population.
 The only exit he saw was a cultural and spiritual renaissance.